NickTomlin/apollo-nested-error-example/README.md

 This is a playground to sketch out an approach for richer service errors when resolving a graph across microservices.

-In this example, we are building an internal dashboard for an e-commerce site and want to surface the relevant service information to business and engineering teams to help notify the root cause of issues (this is a complement to built-in error handling that exists in those services).
+In this example, we are building an internal dashboard for an e-commerce site and want to surface the relevant service information to business and engineering teams to help notify the root cause of issues.
+We are _assuming_ those internal teams already have notifications and metrics for failures on their side, and that we are building a user focused bridge.

+Because our audience is internal, the goals here are to provide a truthful, hopefully actionable, display of error data that helps users and maintainers share a moment of truth.

 ## Running